Chores and Character for Families: Small Tasks that Shape Big Hearts

 “For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”– Mark 10:45 (ESV)

 Christ’s example reframes status and success.
-If the King serves, then service is not beneath us; it is the path to becoming more like Him.
+Because the King serves, service is our path to becoming more like Him.

 Chores and Character

-Spiritual formation rests in ordinary patterns.
+Spiritual formation rests in ordinary patterns, especially when raising children in faith at home.
 The apostle encourages diligence, not for applause but for love’s sake.
 In seasons when chores feel endless, remember that patience is being strengthened and that gratitude often grows after the work is done.
 Mentioning the purpose—serving one another in Jesus’ name—helps everyone keep perspective.

 A heartfelt prayer for this season of home life